Home » Home Styling Tips » How to Decorate with Plants

 This corner felt so empty and stark until this tall Draecana, also called a ‘Janet Craig’ plant came along!

-1. Use Tall House Plants for Height!
+1. Create Height with Tall House Plants

 writing nook with desk, rug, plant, and chair